Yi Ethnic Minority Group in Guizhou

 The Yi minority group has many unique customs.
 The Yi minority group used to have its own written script which was formed in the 13th century.
 A number of written works and stone tablets written in the ancient Yi script still exist.
 Traditionally cooking utensils were made of wood or leather and were usually painted in black, red, and yellow.
 Their wine cups are hollowed out of horns or hoofs.

 The Yi ethnic group's marriage ceremonies are very unique.
 Traditionally marriages were arranged by parents and the bride's family received a large dowry.
 In some wedding ceremonies, the"kidnapping of the bride" was enacted.
 The groom's family would send people to the bride's home to snatch her and carry her to her husband's home.
 The girl was supposed to scream for help and her family members would chase the kidnappers.
 It was all done in fun.
 On the wedding night, the bride and groom would have a large staged fight to add to the fun.
-When a man gets married, he traditionally received a portion of their parent's property.
+When a man gets married, he traditionally receives a portion of their parent's property.

 Another unique aspect of the Yi minority group's culture is their love of flowers.
 The azalea is a symbol of beauty and good luck for the Yi people.
 When the azaleas are in bloom, the Yi people hold the azalea prayer ceremony.
 It is an ancient ceremony with a history of over one thousand years.
 The ceremony begins at noon with the Yi priests reading traditional prayers.
 The people burn incense, play music, and light firecrackers.

 The Yi ethnic minority group is just one of Guizhou's many minority groups.
 Each one of them is unique and has maintained its ancient traditions.
 Their colorful clothing, ancient festivals, and beautiful traditions are one reason that Guizhou is becoming more and more popular as a tourist destination.

 Contact us for a tailor-made China tour.